Freelancer.com is a site that’s known for cheap freelancers who earn peanuts.

 7. Practical for Writers

-I have made lots of cash through Freelancer with this method.
+As earlier stated, I used to make lots of cash through Freelancer with this method.
 As a writer, I am pointing this out for writers but all other freelancers can duplicate the same method.

 - Create a good profile and gather some 5 star reviews

-- Hire freelancers (from the same site) for $1.5 per article (or lower).
-This gives you a profit of $1 per article.
+- Hire freelancers (from the same site) for $2.5 per article.
+This gives you a profit of $2.5 per article.
 Whenever you bid, tell clients that you have a team and can handle bulk work.

 - Work 24 days per month with your team (Mondays to Saturdays).
 Therefore total profit will be: